zelmario/MongoDB-Log-Plotter/README.md

 This project is licensed under the GNU License - see the LICENSE file for details.

 ## Contributing
 Contributions are welcome!
 Since I'm not a programmer, your feedback is valuable.
-If you are a programmer and notice any mistakes or want to enhance the script, please feel free to fork the repository, make corrections, and submit a pull request.
+If you are a programmer and notice any mistakes or want to enhance the script, please feel free to contribute! :)